JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 	* This time has not been optimized yet.

 ## Prepare resin
+* Find a way to hold the column up
+	* Tape the 50mL tube rack to something heavy.
+Def want to tape so I won't knock it over and break the column's glass!
 * If the resin is new:
 	* Load it into the blue column
 	* Rinse it with >3 column volumes of the lysis buffer.
 Repeat.